Human-Conscious Software

 A Presentation

-Invite me to deliver a 60‑minute keynote—on‑site or remote—that distills the philosophy, showcases real‑world case studies, and equips your people with questions they can ask in the very next sprint.
+Invite us to deliver a 60 minute keynote, on site or remote, that distills the philosophy, showcases real world case studies, and equips your people with questions they can ask in the very next sprint or review.

 4